 As always do your homework, if you have a nostalgic desire for one of these iconic old BT telephones research is the key.
-You can still buy these original vintage telephones that have either been restored or re-cased, provided you don’t mind using a rotary dial (which I believe is part of their charm).
+You can still buy these original vintage telephones that have either been restored or re-cased, provided you don’t mind using a rotary dial (which I believe is actually part of their charm).